quaziashfaq/notes/aws.md

         - Not concerned about the start and stop time of application
         - workloads can be interrupted.

-- Reserved Instances (RIs)
+###### Dedicated hosts
     - What is it?
+        - physical server that is fully dedicated to your running instances.
+        - save up to 70% off on-demand prices.
+        - bring your existing per-socket, per-core, per-vm software licenses.
+        - no multitenancy -> server is not shared with other customers.
+    - When to use it?
+        - you can bring your own server-bound software license from vendor.
+        - There is regulatory or corporate compliance requirements around tenancy model.

+###### Reserved Instances (RIs)
+    - What is it?
         - commit to a specific instance type in a particular region for 1 or 3 yeras.
-        - can save up to 75% off on-demand prices
+        - can save up to 75% off on-demand prices.
-        - sign a contract
+        - sign a contract.
-        - can reserver capacity in AZ for any duration.
+        - can reserve capacity in AZ for any duration.
         - can pay all upfront, partial upfront or no upfront.
         - all upfront for the max term earns the highest discount.
         - provides converible types at 54% discount.